cfusting/conditional-growth/README.md

 You can change how the world is generated in the minecraft server properties file.
 Check out this [customized generator](https://minecraft.tools/en/custom.php?#seed).

 It's common to edit the run file (IE in the example get_the_block.py), run the docker container, and wonder why nothing changed.
-A simple solution is to build before running by convention:
+A simple solution is to build the image before running it by convention:

 ```bash
 docker build -t growth . && docker run -it --rm --gpus all -v /tmp:/home/ray/ray_results --network host growth python run_configurations/minecraft/get_the_block.py